fullmetalbrackets/blog/src/content/blog/watchtower-notifications.md

 ![Logging in to Pushover mobile app.](../../img/blog/pushover4.jpg 'Logging in to Pushover mobile app')
 ![Naming device in Pushover mobile app.](../../img/blog/pushover5.jpg 'Naming device in Pushover mobile app')

 Now that Pushover is set up, we'll make Watchtower use it for notifications.
-Per the <a href="https://containrrr.dev/shoutrrr/v0.8/services/pushover" target="_blank">Shoutrrr documentation</a>, Pushover uses the syntax `pushover://:token@user`, so you want to add this to your compose file under environment:
+Per the <a href="https://containrrr.dev/shoutrrr/v0.8/services/pushover" target="_blank" data-umami-event="watchtower-notifications-shoutrrr-docs-pushover">Shoutrrr documentation</a>, Pushover uses the syntax `pushover://:token@user`, so you want to add this to your compose file under environment:

 ```yaml
   - WATCHTOWER_NOTIFICATION_URL=pushover://:<application-api-token>@<user-key>